mit-ll/CEP/README.md

 Instructions on the CEP Co-Simulation (including the Chipyard build) can be found [here](./sims/cep_cosim/README.md).

 ### Generated DSP code notes
 Due to licensing contraints, two of the DSP cores used during CEP development cannot be included in our repository.
-Instructions on generating all the cores can be found [here](./generators/mitll-blocks/src/main/resources/vsrc/dsp/README.md)
+Instructions on generating all the cores can be found [here](./generators/mitll-blocks/src/main/resources/vsrc/dsp/README.md).

-Please check the [CEP changelog](./CHANGELOG.CEP.md) to understand what has changed and a list of known issues.
+Please check the [CEP changelog](./CHANGELOG.CEP.md) for release history.

 ## Errors?
 Ommissions?
 Questions?
 Please feel free to file a github issue which the CEP developers check frequently.

+## Citation Information
+Citation information is contained [here](./citation.cff)

 ## Licensing
 As the CEP has been developed with input from many sources, multiple licenses apply.
 Please refer to the following files for licensing info.